 - Both the House and the Senate have passed similar versions of the same comprehensive energy bill.
 The next step is to reconcile small differences between them and submit one bill to the president's desk.
-Negotiations will likely begin again early in the 115th Congress - The Senate Energy and Water Appropriations Bill could struggle to pass as an entirely GOP-controlled Congress and an incoming Republican president could mean that passing a CR is more likely - Renewable energy tax credits were not included in the FAA Reauthorization Bill so a new vehicle will be needed for extension, although it seems unlikely - Legislation could be crafted to block the Clean Power Plan to ensure it would not be implemented regardless of a decision from the Supreme Court - President-elect Trump has promised regulatory rollbacks and could go through Congress to do so
+Negotiations will likely begin again early in the 115th Congress - The Senate Energy and Water Appropriations Bill could struggle to pass as an entirely GOP-controlled Congress and an incoming Republican president could mean that passing a CR is more likely - Renewable energy tax credits were not included in the FAA Reauthorization Bill so a new vehicle will be needed for extension, although it seems unlikely - Legislation could be crafted to block the Clean Power Plan to ensure it would not be implemented regardless of a decision from the Supreme Court - The repeal of two rules under the CRA has passed both chambers, with the potential for methane and land use rules to follow